Trusted WordPress tutorials, when you need them most.

 Wordfence Monitoring and Alerts

-However, you would see this only when you login to the WordPress dashboard.
+However, you will see this only when you log in to the WordPress dashboard.

 Wordfence also comes with instant notifications via email.
-To configure email alerts, go to Wordfence » All Options page and scroll down to the ‘Email Alert Preferences’ section.
+To configure email alerts, just go to the Wordfence » All Options page and scroll down to the ‘Email Alert Preferences’ section.

 Sucuri Monitoring and Alerts

 Sucuri also displays critical notifications on your dashboard.
-The top right corner of the screen is dedicated to display the status of core WordPress files.
+The top right corner of the screen is dedicated to displaying the status of core WordPress files.

 Below that, you’ll see the audit logs and site health status.

-You can choose events you want to be notified about, number of alerts per hour, and customize settings for brute force attacks, post types, and alert email subjects.
+You can choose events you want to be notified about and the number of alerts per hour, as well as customize settings for brute force attacks, post types, and alert email subjects.

 Winner: Tie